-SILVER (or Chinese) LACE VINE (Polygonum

-will disappear first?
+your cozy scene.
+SILVER (or Chinese) LACE VINE (Polygonum auberti) Have a race with your neighbor-Whose shed will disappear first?
 Lace vine is the top climber we've ever carried, absolutely the champion at gobbling up trellises, fences, and structures up to the size of a 1-1/2 story house.
 Want a little shade on your patio?
 Plant one of these, sit back, and listen to it grow.